- Are Dachshunds high maintenance?

-- How to Care for a Dachshund Puppy
+- Things to consider before getting a Dachshund

 If you’re the proud owner of a Dachshund, you know just how wonderful these little dogs can be.
 Their playful and loving nature makes them a joy to be around.
 However, owning a Dachshund comes with special responsibilities, particularly when it comes to their health and care needs.
 In this article, we’ll share some valuable tips and guidelines to help you ensure your Dachshund’s wellbeing.